PaulJoshi/hit-debugging-competition-august-2020-master/README.md

+Note for the curious: I won Second Place here😁

 # hit-debugging-competition-august-2020
 Hello.
 Greetings from the CSI RSET SB!
 Thank you for your interest in HIT, a code debugging competition.